EuracBiomedicalResearch/metabo_chris_untargeted/README.md

 - [peak_detection.Rmd](peak_detection.Rmd): peak detection and peak
   post-processing of both positive and negative polarity data.
+- [peak_detection_2020.Rmd](peak_detection_2020.Rmd): peak detection and peak
+  post-processing of CHRIS samples measured in 2020.
+Ultimately (once all samples are measured), these files and samples will be integrated into the *peak_detection.Rmd* file.

 Previous files:
 - [XCMS_processing.Rmd](XCMS_processing.Rmd): alignment (retention